BridgesUNCC/lm_as_code/Implementation.md

 the object can be given position in order to control where on the frame the vertices will be.

-The object currently only supports 2 operations, coloring vertices, and coloring edges.
+The object currently only supports few operations, coloring vertices, and coloring edges, adding vertices and edges, and settign vertex positions

 ### TTS

 Currently only supports a single operation `say`ing a piece of text.

+### Image

+Lets you put a static image.
+Any manim image format works.
+Bitmap formats really.
+For instance `.jpg`, and `.png`.

 ## Renderer